What is Burnout?

-While news outlets debate the severity of overworked employees’ symptoms, the World Health Organization has officially classified burnout as a medical diagnosis.
+While evening news anchors debate the severity of overworked employees’ symptoms, the World Health Organization has officially classified burnout as a medical diagnosis.
 The WHO only recognizes this condition among professionals; however, its symptoms can manifest in all areas of your life.

 There’s an important line to be drawn between run-of-the-mill stress and a diagnosable problem.
 While stress may abate after a quick vacation or restful weekend, burnout is more insidious.
 It is characterized by unending exhaustion and a constant state of overwhelm.
 People with this condition feel hopeless and stuck.
 While those who are stressed may actually perform better and work harder, people who are burnt out feel unmotivated, apathetic, and unable to put in any effort.

 Burnout can affect people from many different backgrounds, including: